oliver-moran/pomade.js/README.md

     </script>

 Now, the template will be bound to the JavaScript Object `model` (or any other JS Object indicated by `data-bind` attribute).
-When that Object changes, that variable changes, the template will be automatically refreshed.
+When that Object changes, the template will be automatically refreshed.

 Ordinarly, all templates in a `Document` will be bound on the `DOMContentLoaded` event.
-If a template is added after this event (e.g. dynamically by JS) then the script will need to be compiled explicitly, as follows:
+If a template is added after this event (e.g. dynamically by JS) then the template will need to be compiled explicitly, as follows:

     document.getElementById("myTemplate").compile();